French bank stress spreads across money markets

-NEW YORK Fears about the health of French banks intensified the scramble for U.S. dollars on Thursday and drove up European banks' borrowing costs to levels not seen since the 2007-2009 global credit crisis.
+NEW YORK, Aug 11 Fears about the health of French banks intensified the scramble for U.S. dollars on Thursday and drove up European banks' borrowing costs to levels not seen since the 2007-2009 global credit crisis.

-Even bank-to-bank lending, which had been calm compared to other parts of the credit markets, is showing some strain due to the latest flare-up of the European debt crisis.
+Even bank-to-bank lending, which had been calm compared with other parts of the credit markets, is showing some strain due to the latest flare-up in the European debt crisis.

 The spike in borrowing costs raises the question whether the current funding difficulties may foretell a repeat of the 2008 credit crisis, when vital arteries of global finance seized up.

-Market indicators signalled traders believe a key measure of the cost for banks to borrow from one another could double by the end of the year.

-The London interbank offered rate (LIBOR) on three-month dollars, the benchmark rate for $350 trillion (215.90 trillion pounds) worth of financial products worldwide, reached fresh four-month highs on Thursday.
+The London interbank offered rate, or LIBOR, on three-month dollars USD3MFSR=, the benchmark rate for $350 trillion worth of financial products worldwide, reached four-month highs on Thursday.

 "That is purely a reflection of interbank funding, so it reflects sentiment on whether or not there could be a potential crisis in the funding markets.
 Every time there's a crisis that's usually what people look at first," said Kenneth Silliman, head of U.S. short-term rates trading with TD Securities in New York.